HotPatcher: A open source UE resource hot patching tool

 2021.03.23 Update

-• Added HotRelease to automatically back up the Metadata files based on the configured paklist information.
+• Added HotRelease to automatically back up Metadata files based on the configured paklist information

 2021.03.15 Update

-• Added options to back up Metadata directories for Release/Patch.
+• Added an option to back up the Metadata directory for Release/Patch

 Release Settings